smallnest/go-web-framework-benchmark/README.md

 So I create this project to compare performance of web frameworks including connection, route selection, handler processing.
 It mocks business logics and can set a special processing time.

-The you can get some interesting results if you use it to test.
+Then you can get some interesting results if you use it to test.

 ## Implementation
 When you test a web framework, this test suit will starts a simple http server implemented by this web framework.
 It is a real http server and only contains GET url: "/hello".